-	Data Lab collects personal data of Europeans Social Fund Students on behalf of SFC.
+Data Lab collects personal data of European Social Fund Students on behalf of SFC.
 Data Lab is an innovation centre within the University of Edinburgh.
 Please refer to the Data Lab privacy notice for more information.

 Categories of personal data collected

 SFC collects the following categories of personal data about university students:

 - Information about the course that you undertake.

 - Proof of the right to live/work in the UK.